 Even today, car ferries are a fact of life in Fjord Norway and Northern Norway where fjords cut deeply into the landscape and make it impossible – or at the very least inconvenient – to get up or down the coast by car without crossing the fjord.
 Hurtigruten, the coastal steamer that serves more than 30 ports along the Norwegian coast, still traffic the coastline from Bergen in the south-west to Kirkenes in the far north daily.

 Far from all the passenger boats in Norway accept cars, by the way.
-In many towns and cities there are small passenger ferries, from tiny “Beffen” in Bergen and “Sundbåten” in Kristiansund, to the ferries that connect Oslo to the islands in the Oslofjord.
+Many towns and cities have small passenger ferries, from tiny “Beffen” in Bergen and “Sundbåten” in Kristiansund to the ferries that connect Oslo to the islands in the Oslofjord.

-Not to mention in the Lofoten Islands, where the various boat services form the geographical glue that keeps the many islands connected.
-Along the coast, express boat services also serve to bridge the gaps that the trains cannot cover.
-From Stavanger, via Bergen and to various communities in the Sognefjord area, for instance, catamarans provide speedy and convenient travel from one place to the next.
-The same goes for various small villages in the fjords, which in earlier times could only be reached by rowboat.
+In the Lofoten Islands, the various boat services form the geographical glue that keeps many of the islands connected.
+Along the coast, express boat services serve to bridge the gaps that the trains cannot cover.
+From Stavanger via Bergen and to various communities in the Sognefjord area, catamarans provide speedy and convenient travel from one place to the next.
+The same goes for various small villages in the fjords, which in earlier times could only be reached by rowing boat.

 Especially in Fjord Norway, where you find the world famous fjords, the road suddenly ends and the journey continues by ferry.

 Express boats and car ferries sail up and down the coast, in sheltered waters and across open seas, to towns, villages and islands large and small.
 They provide good logistics for a holiday of island hopping or an itinerary of your own choosing.

 Be warned, there may be queues in the summer months.
 For the most popular ferries, we recommend that you queue early: Geiranger–Hellesylt and Lauvvik–Lysebotn.